 Foundational digital skills are necessary for work in a digital environment.
 They include the ability to use computer hardware and software, carry out tasks in a digital environment and access information or tutorials, say Ian Hecker and Pamela Loprest in a 2019 Urban Institute study.

 Currently, 78 percent of middle-skills jobs require foundational digital skills.
 These jobs include a wide range of positions in insurance.
 Ensuring staff have a strong foundation in these skills helps workers respond more flexibly to changes in technology.
-These skills also help them use digital tools to innovate and to engage more fully with a changing insurance world.
+These skills also help digital-savvy employees use tools to innovate and to engage more fully with a changing insurance world.

 A 2019 LinkedIn study identified cloud computing as the top in-demand digital skill, says Abigail Hess, a reporter at CNBC.
 Currently, cloud computing stands to revolutionize insurance in a number of ways, from de-siloing insurers themselves to positioning insurance coverage in a personalized manner.
 Insurance ecosystems also depend on cloud computing in order to share information and meet customers at the precise moments in their lives when they require coverage.